For a truly distinct Scottish experience the Ceilidh (pronounced kay-leigh) Club at Summerhall can’t be missed.

 The easiest way to describe a Ceilidh would be Scottish square dancing but that doesn’t do it full justice.
 It is so much better than that!

 It’s an evening for people of all ages and nationalities.
 Some folk go every week; have the full kilt outfit and very proper-looking shoes on.
 Others have no idea what they’re getting into but there is always a ‘caller’ to explain the dances beforehand.
-It doesn’t matter if you don’t have a dance partner when you arrive as you will soon be invited up to dance.
+It doesn’t matter if you don’t have a dance partner when you arrive as you will soon be invited up to the floor.

 Some good tips before your first Ceilidh.
 Buy tickets in advance – it gets really busy.
 Wear flat, non-slip shoes and something light – it gets real hot real fast.
 And, most importantly, dance the Orcadian Strip the Willow even if you sit the rest of the evening out – you won’t regret it!